SteveL5/682_Final/README.md

 # Comparative Analysis of Washington D.C.
-Gun Crime Occurrence and Shot Spotter Detection in 2017
+Gun Crime Occurrence and ShotSpotter Detection in 2017
 ## 07 May 2020, Steven Littel

 ## Introduction